ruxideng/ruxideng.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm **Ruxi Deng**, a senior undergraduate student majoring in Computer Engineering at the <a href="https://zjui.intl.zju.edu.cn/en/">Zhejiang University-University of Illinois Urbana-Champaign Institute</a> pursuing dual degrees, co-cultivated by <a href="https://www.zju.edu.cn/english/">Zhejiang University</a> and the <a href="https://illinois.edu/">University of Illinois Urbana-Champaign</a>.
+I'm **Ruxi Deng**, a final-year undergraduate student majoring in Computer Engineering at the <a href="https://zjui.intl.zju.edu.cn/en/">Zhejiang University-University of Illinois Urbana-Champaign Institute</a> pursuing dual degrees, co-cultivated by <a href="https://www.zju.edu.cn/english/">Zhejiang University</a> and the <a href="https://illinois.edu/">University of Illinois Urbana-Champaign</a>.
 		<br><br>During my junior year, I had the privilege of working as a research intern at the <a href="https://dais.cs.illinois.edu/">UIUC Data and Information Systems Lab</a> (specifically <a href="https://www.idea-isail.com/">iDEA-iSAIL Joint Lab</a>) advised by Prof. <a href="https://www.hejingrui.org/">Jingrui He</a>, and at the <a href="https://mitibmwatsonailab.mit.edu/">MIT-IBM Watson AI Lab</a> advised by Dr. <a href="https://people.csail.mit.edu/ganchuang/">Chuang Gan</a>.

 <h2 id="news">News</h2>